canonical/ubuntu-core-docs/docs/explanation/core-elements/inside-ubuntu-core.md

   Related to system snaps, but in a less critical category, are snaps that enable device capabilities like audio, power and disk storage, alongside Docker container orchestration and virtualisation capabilities, including Microk8s and LXD.

-- **boot assets**  come from the [gadget snap](/reference/gadget-snap-format) and include board-specific binaries and data, such as bootloader, device tree, configuration files, and cloud-init configuration for edge virtualisation use cases.
+- **boot assets**  come from the {ref}`gadget snap <reference-gadget-snap-format>` and include board-specific binaries and data, such as bootloader, device tree, configuration files, and cloud-init configuration for edge virtualisation use cases.
 The gadget snap is typically issued and signed by board OEM/ODMs.

 - **base snap** holds the execution environment inside which applications run.
 It also serves as the root file system for Ubuntu Core images.
 Core snaps include basic Ubuntu 2x.04 LTS packages.